jookies/jasmin/misc/doc/sources/apis/ja-http/index.rst

      -
      - Python's logging module configuration.

+.. _receiving_sms-mo:

 Receiving SMS-MO
 ****************

 **SMS-MO** incoming messages (**M**\obile **O**\riginated) are forwarded by Jasmin to defined URLs using simple **HTTP GET/POST**, the forwarding is made by *deliverSmHttpThrower* service, and the URL of the receiving endpoint is selected through a route checking process.

-Receiving endpoint is a third party application which acts on the messages received and potentially generates replies.
+Receiving endpoint is a third party application which acts on the messages received and potentially generates replies, (:ref:`httpccm_manager` for more details about
+HTTP Client connector management).

 The parameters below are transmitted for each SMS-MO, the receiving end point must provide an url (set in **jasminApi.HttpConnector.baseurl**) and parse the below parameters using GET or POST method (depends on **jasminApi.HttpConnector.method**).